pkic/pqccm/_index.md

 ## Keyfactor
 **SignServer**

-SignServer performs server side signing and is capable of Post-Quantum signatures on CMS (RFC5662) messages as well as plain signatures.
-LMS, SLH-DSA and ML-DSA are supported from [SignServer 9.1](https://www.keyfactor.com/press-releases/keyfactor-makes-quantum-leap-with-post-quantum-pki-and-signing-capabilities/).
+SignServer performs server side signing and is capable of post-quantum signatures on CMS (RFC5662) messages as well as plain signatures.
+Available as open source software and containers with support for LMS, SLH-DSA and ML-DSA from [SignServer 7.1](https://www.keyfactor.com/press-releases/keyfactor-makes-quantum-leap-with-post-quantum-pki-and-signing-capabilities/).

 **EJBCA**

-EJBCA PKI can create CAs and issue X.509 certificates signed using Post-Quantum algorithms.
+EJBCA PKI can create CAs and issue pure and hybrid X.509 certificates signed using post-quantum algorithms.
 Available as open source software and containers with support for LMS, ML-DSA and ML-KEM from [EJBCA 9.1](https://www.keyfactor.com/press-releases/keyfactor-makes-quantum-leap-with-post-quantum-pki-and-signing-capabilities/), and SLH-DSA from version 9.3.

 ## MTG AG